FuelLabs/sway-rfcs/rfcs/0014-const-generics.md

 }
 ```

-"const generics instantiations" can appear anywhere all others generic argument instantiations are valid:
+"const generics instantiations" can appear anywhere all other generic argument instantiations are valid:

 1. Function/method reference;
 1. Struct/Enum reference;